-The chapters in this Study Guide are arranged to follow the organization of the TOGAF 9 Foundation Syllabus (see Appendix D) and should be read in order.
+The chapters in this Study Guide are arranged to follow the organization of the TOGAF 9 Foundation Syllabus (see Appendix D) and should be read in Copyright protected.
+Use is for Single Users only via a VHP Approved License.
+For information and printed versions please see www.vanharen.net order.
 However, you may wish to use this Study Guide during review of topics with which you are already familiar, and it is certainly possible to select topics for review in any order.
 Where a topic requires further information from a later part in the syllabus, a cross-reference is provided.